sparkflows/sparkflows-docs/docs/user-guide/data-preparation/join-union.rst

      - This node joins the incoming dataframes on a join Column
    * - Join On Common Columns
      - This node joins the incoming dataframes on 1 or more columns
+   * - Troubleshooting Common Scenarios
+     - This section lists troubleshooting steps for common scenarios to fix observations

 Union All
 ----------------------------------------